 My Garden Zone Is

-Plants for Texas
+Plants for Texas are drought tolerant

 Every US state comes with its gardening challenges, and Texas is no different.
 Thankfully the plants on this page are all able to thrive in Texas's unique growing conditions.
 And better yet, they're specially adapted to the climate in Texas.
 These plants are suitable for anyone wanting to grow trees, grasses, ferns, flowers, vines, hedges, moss, shrubs, berries, or wetland plants in Texas.
 We've also included a selection of native Texas plants.